Jagat Murari

-Jagat Murari (5 October 1924 – 13 April 2007) was a distinguished Indian documentary filmmaker, known well for his contributions to Indian cinema as a producer, director and, above all, educator.
+Jagat Murari (5 October 1924 – 13 April 2007) was a distinguished Indian documentary filmmaker, known well for his contributions to Indian cinema as a producer, director, educator.
 He played a pioneering role in a number of key film institutions in India, including the Film & Television Institute of India (FTII), the National Film Archive of India (NFAI), and the Directorate of Film Festivals (DFF).
 Murari is well remembered for nurturing young, talented students as head of FTII, Pune between 1962 and 1971, many of whom are now well known names in the Bollywood industry, including Jaya Bhaduri, Shabana Azmi, Adoor Gopalakrishnan and Subhash Ghai.

 Life and career

 Filmmaker

-Murari earned a Masters in Physics at Patna University and then, feeling that his background in physics would be useful in cinema, he obtained a Masters in Cinema in 1947 from the University of Southern California, Los Angeles.
+Murari earned a master's degree in Physics at Patna University and then, feeling that his background in physics would be useful in cinema, he obtained a master's degree in Cinema in 1947 from the University of Southern California, Los Angeles.
 His first Hollywood internship was on Orson Welles' film, Macbeth.
 He returned to India early the next year and joined the Films Division as a deputy director just a few months after its creation.
 He then become a director, and then assistant producer.

 Many of his films won national and international awards and were screened at some of the world's most prestigious film festivals (see Selected filmography below).
 His landmark film Mahabalipuram was shown at the International Film Festival in Berlin and at the Second International Art Film Festival in New York in 1952.
 In 1953, it went to the Edinburgh Film Festival.
 Mahabalipuram and Cave Temples of India – 1 (Buddhist), were shown in China in 1955 for a Festival of Indian Films, which was considered an important step in bringing the people of India and China closer together in friendship.
 By the time he left the Films Division in 1961, he had written and directed 37 films.
 Between 1959 and 1961, he produced 43 films.